VZout/SceneGraphRenderer/README.md

 Everything in the render system should be quite easy to understand.
 At some points I may still use my deprecated math library but that will also go into the bin.
 Especially the header of the render system is a big mess and contains lots of stuff that will need to be separated into different files.
 Also when looking at the header you might notice I create everything on the stack.
 This was for a old project and will be reverted to pointers soon enough.

 Shaders are located in `resources/engine` mostly.
 They are written rather quickly and can use a lot of optimization and improvements.

+## Vulkan

+You will probably also notice a folder called *vulkan* when looking at the project.
+This was a old implementation for the abstraction layer alongside D3D12.
+I however stopped maintaining it and won't work anymore.
+This will be removed soon to.